 Historically, the IRS defined a private jet with a “useful life of 5 years,” in which time many owners do switch jets – but they don’t have to.
 The jet could potentially be used for several decades.
 This allowed some businesses to recover up to 70% of the jet’s initial cost within 3 years time, based upon a disparity between the asset’s real-life rate of depreciation and accounting.
 In addition, a “bonus depreciation” was possible to speed up defined depreciation rates upwards of 50%.

-Recommendations can vary based on purpose of use, the rates at your preferred charter company, market conditions, and more – but most prospective buyers should be flying at least 150 – 250 hours per year to before considering private aircraft purchase.
+Recommendations can vary based on the purpose of use, the rates at your preferred charter company, market conditions, and more – but most prospective buyers should be flying at least 150 to 250 hours per year before considering private aircraft purchase.

 We’ve talked an awful lot about money.
 There’s an important point to bring up, outside of market conditions, fuel prices, and the like.

-Four major benefits of private aircraft ownership aside from the financial benefits include:
+Four major benefits of private aircraft ownership aside from the financial benefits include privacy, safety, customization, and accessibility.

 Having your own private jet can ensure a level of confidentiality and security which can make sense from either a personal or business standpoint.
-Apple CEO Tim Cook is actually legally required to fly private due to security and safety concerns as are other high-profile businessmen/woman and celebrities.
+Apple CEO Tim Cook is actually legally required to fly private due to security and safety concerns.
+This situation is common among high-profile business professionals and celebrities.

 Accessibility is a huge bonus for private aircraft owners or charters.
 Need to travel to an area without adequate commercial airline services or a major airport?
 Maybe your vacation home or a client is in an out-of-the-way place?
 A private aircraft is a perfect solution to remove limitations of accessibility for your personal or business life.